-- The engines cannot reach the full rated RPM when full-throttle is applied, or; - The engines exceed the full rated RPM when full-throttle is applied. - Keep the propellers in good repair and at the correct pitch for your particular situation. - A slightly bent or nicked propeller will adversely affect the performance of your boat.
+- The engine cannot reach its full rated RPM when full-throttle is applied, or; - The engine exceeds its full rated RPM when full-throttle is applied. - Keep the propeller in good repair and at the correct pitch for your particular situation. - A slightly bent or nicked propeller will adversely affect the performance of your boat.